Omega Constellation vs Rolex Datejust: What You Need to Know in 2026

 • Case: Ultra-thin, integrated case style built around the Manhattan profile

-• Bezel: Defined by the Manhattan case details at 3 and 9, with Roman numeral execution depending on generation
+• Bezel: Manhattan claws with Roman numeral execution depending on generation

-• Bracelet: Integrated monolink-style fit is central to the Manhattan wearing experience
+• Bracelet: Integrated mono-link fit central to the wearing experience

 Notable Rolex Datejust References

 The Datejust has been made in more configurations than most collectors will see in a lifetime, so not every reference carries the same gravity.
-The picks below are the milestones people point to when they talk about Datejust’s DNA: the first blueprint, the vintage icon, the oddball cult favourite, the modern vintage sweet spot, and the current daily-driver standard.
+The picks below are the milestones people point to when they talk about what the Datejust really is: the first blueprint, the vintage icon, the cult favorite, the modern vintage sweet spot, and the current daily-driver standard.

 1. Ref.
 4467 (1945)

-The Rolex Datejust ref.
-4467 is the origin story, and it matters because it locks in the core identity: a date at 3 o’clock designed for daily wear, not occasional dress duty.
-This is the Datejust before the formula got standardized, which is precisely why collectors love it.
+The Ref.
+4467 is the origin story, and it matters because it locks in the core identity: a date at 3 o’clock built for daily wear, not occasional dress duty.
+This is the Datejust before the formula got standardized, which is exactly why collectors love it.

 Key specs